AJHissh/memiscan/README.md

 Personal tool for in-depth proccess analysis

-The tool uses Zydis disassembler to decode sc to assembly - you can download download the Zydis source and header file from https://github.com/zyantific/zydis/releases/tag/v4.1.0.
+The tool uses Zydis disassembler to decode - so you must download the Zydis source and header file from https://github.com/zyantific/zydis/releases/tag/v4.1.0.

 Build commands are: